pikatoste/test.sh/README.md

 * VERSION: the version of test.sh.
 * TESTSH: full path of the sourced test.sh.
 * TESTSH_DIR: the directory of test.sh.
+* TEST_SCRIPT: full path of the test script.
 * TEST_SCRIPT_DIR: the directory of the test script.
 * CONFIG_FILE: the location of the effective configuration file.

-* TESTOUT_FILE: the log file.
-* TESTOUT_DIR: the directory of the log file.
+Configuration variables are set to the effective value.

 ### Configuration